Summarize this article with

 Device intelligence: Another way to detect and combat fraud

 As we mentioned, as fraud detection becomes more advanced, so do the methods used by fraudsters.
-That’s why businesses who want to stay ahead of the curve should take an innovative approach that uses AI and includes device intelligence like browser fingerprinting.
+That's why businesses who want to stay ahead of the curve should take an innovative approach that incorporates AI with device intelligence and browser fingerprinting.

-Browser fingerprinting helps identify unique characteristics of a user's browser and device, such as the operating system, installed languages, keyboard layout, etc. This technique can recognize patterns and identify unusual activities.
+Device intelligence uses an array of unique attributes, such as the operating system, installed languages, and keyboard layout, to identify a user's browser and device.
+This technique can recognize patterns and identify unusual activities.
 When combined with AI, browser fingerprinting can be a powerful tool in any fraud detection stack.

 Browser fingerprinting offers businesses the ability to: